-We’re officially into the final stretch in the Premier League 2020-21 season, and at this point you are who the table says you are — whether that be title contenders, top-four contenders (or pretenders) or odds-on favorites for relegation.
+We’re officially into the final stretch in the Premier League 2020-21 season, and at this point you are who the table says you are — whether that be title contenders, top-four contenders (or pretenders) or teams pushing for the Europa League.

 [ MORE: Premier League stats ]

-Plenty of the Premier League’s big boys struggled early in the season, while Liverpool and Tottenham Hotspur raced out ahead of the pack, but it’s now Manchester City who are miles ahead of Manchester United and Leicester City in the Premier League title race.
+Plenty of the Premier League’s big boys struggled early in the season, while Liverpool and Tottenham Hotspur raced out ahead of the pack, but it’s now Manchester City who are miles ahead of Manchester United and they won a third Premier League title in the last four seasons.

-In short, the Premier League standings have been — and will continue to be — wild on multiple fronts as we charge full speed ahead into the second half of the campaign.
+In short, the Premier League standings have been — and will continue to be — wild on multiple fronts as we charge towards the end of the campaign.

 [ MORE: How to watch PL in the USA ]

 Fulham, West Brom and Sheffield United have all been officially relegated to the Championship, as the likes of Burnley, Brighton and Newcastle United have all kicked on in recent weeks.

 There will still be plenty of twists and turns ahead because, well, this is the Premier League.

 Here’s a look at the latest Premier League table, which we will update throughout the 2020-21 season.